-The type of crown that’s right for you will depend on several factors, including where the crown will be placed along your dental arch, the condition being addressed, and your unique lifestyle and budgetary needs.
-For instance, all-porcelain crowns offer the very best esthetics, since the material used to make them contains silica, which reflects light in much the same way as natural tooth enamel.
-However, all-porcelain crowns can chip, fracture, and accumulate stains over time or if they’re exposed to excessive force or stress.
-In addition, certain types of porcelain crowns, like those made from feldspathic ceramic, require the skills of a master ceramist and are a higher-end choice.
+The type that is right for you will depend on several factors.
+These factors include where it will be placed in your mouth, the condition being addressed, and your unique lifestyle and and your budget.
+For instance, all-porcelain versions offer the very best esthetics, since the material used to make them contains silica, which reflects light in much the same way as natural tooth enamel.

 Zirconia crowns, on the other hand, are exceptionally hard and strong.
 In fact, they are so strong that they have been known to cause damage to the opposing natural teeth.
 Special care must be taken with the design to prevent excessive wear on neighboring enamel.
-For the most part, Dr. Fondriest prefers to place these crowns in the back of the mouth where the restoration will have to endure more force and regular use than the front teeth.
+For the most part, Dr. Fondriest prefers to place them in the back of the mouth.
+Restorations in the back of the mouth require more strength than in the front teeth.

 What to expect during placement

-No matter what kind of zirconium crown you choose, the placement process is essentially the same as with a traditional crown.
+No matter what kind of zirconia crown you choose, the placement process is essentially the same as with a traditional crown.
 Typically, their placement takes two office visits, scheduled a few weeks apart.

 These impressions are sent to our trusted dental lab.
 There, a trained technician creates your new restoration based on your unique oral anatomy.
 This process can take two to four weeks to complete, so Dr. Fondriest places a temporary crown to protect the tooth in the meantime.

-Once your crown has been made, you’ll be scheduled for a second appointment.
-During this visit, Dr. Fondriest checks the shape, shade, and fit of your new crown.
-If everything looks good, he bonds it into place using a high-quality dental cement.
+Once your restoration has been made, you’ll be scheduled for a second appointment.
+During this visit, Dr. Fondriest checks the shape, shade, and fit.
+If everything looks good, he bonds it into place using a high quality dental cement.
 Finally, he assesses your bite and makes any necessary adjustments.